aliyahsnts/oop-skillconnect/README.md

 ---

-# How to Push Your Code to Our GitHub Repo
+# How to PUSH Your Code to Our GitHub Repo

 1. Make sure you have **saved all your changes**.
 2. Check if the repo is right (output should be our repo link)